EdwardMowleCTM/CtmTechTasks.AlexMason/readme.md

 $ npm install
 ```

-If all you want to do is compile the scss files then you can use the gulp 'sass' task.
+If all you want to do is compile the Sass files then you can use the gulp 'sass' task.

 ```
 $ gulp sass
 ```

-If you intend to make changes and want to see the affects in your browser immediate, then you can serve the project with browser-sync and watch sass compile and update in the browser automatically.
+If you intend to make changes and want to see the affects in your browser immediately then you can serve the project with browser-sync and watch as your sass compiles and update automatically.

 ```
 $ gulp serve